nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 100-150ms should be very safe for most people, increase/decrease till you find your sweet spot

+GemFarmCollectArtifacts: (Default) true
+Enables automatic mouse movement around the game window to collect artifacts while using suitcases to farm gems.

 ## Claw Farm

 ClawCheckSizeOffset: (Default) 0